RyanRana/ryanrana/README.md

 -->
 🦉 I am a Junior at Watchung Hills Regional Highschool in NJ.
 Enginneer at Populus.
 Intern at Datanexxt.
 President of Stem In Place.
 Independent Scientific Reasearcher.
 Founder of CourseTurtle.
 <br><br>
-🐢 I have made many things from chrome extensions, to websites, to mobile apps, to AI algorithams, to reasearch papers.
+🐢 I have made many things from chrome extensions, to websites, to mobile apps, to AI algorithams, to reasearch papers, to fully depoloyed Full Stack Applications.
 I like growing my skillset and applying it to different types of projects.
 <br><br>
 🗓 I started coding 4 years ago when I first saw it used in school.
 Soon after, I found myself learning to code in Python and creating apps and websites for fun.
 <br><br>